mccleanlab/Optoplate-96/README.md

   - Click Environment Variables.
 In the section System Variables, find the PATH environment variable and select it.
 Click Edit.
 If the PATH environment variable does not exist, click New.
   - In the Edit enviroment variable window window create a new Path and paste `C:\Users\UserName\.platformio\penv\Scripts`.
 Make sure the new Path is on the top.
   - Click OK.
 Close all remaining windows by clicking OK.
+You should now be able to flash the OptoPlate-96 from your computer.

 ## Getting Started
-If the OptoPlate has never been used before, it must be flashed with calibration values.
+If the OptoPlate-96 has never been used before, it must be flashed with calibration values.
 Ideally the calibration procedure should be followed to calibrate the OptoPlate to ensure consistent light intensities in the different wells.
-However, the OptoPlate will function with the default calibration values.
+However, the OptoPlate-96 will function with the default calibration values.
 To flash the default calibration values make sure the OptoPlate is connected to the PC with an USB cable annd run the file calibration/FlashCalibration.m and select calibration/calibration_files/cal_round_0.mat.
 For instructions on how to calibrate the OptoPlate see this article.

 To create an experiment, follow this procedure: